 Office Build-Out FAQs

 - Q: Does the landlord oversee contractors in a tenant improvement allowance?

 A: Under a tenant improvement (TI) allowance, the tenant oversees the contractors.
-After negotiating upfront with the landlord, the tenant makes the improvements .
-This negotiation determines the cost per square foot the landlord will contribute to pay for improvements and customization.
+After negotiating upfront with the landlord, the tenant makes the improvements.
+Initial negotiations determine the cost per square foot the landlord will contribute toward improvements and customization.
 With a tenant improvement build-out, the tenant is in control.
-Basically, the tenant selects the architect, hires the best contractors, and purchases quality finishes, while carefully watching the budget.
+The tenant selects the architect, hires the best contractors, and purchases quality finishes, while carefully watching the budget.